ankeetmaini/blog/content/posts/planning-checklist.md

 so with above context, how do you decide what gets done in a quarter? what actually is **planning**?

-> we can wing it yolo style because life's too short to plan anything, because seriously who cares?
+> you can wing it yolo style because life's too short to plan anything, because seriously who cares?

 **actually you should, as if your life depends on it**